Minimum length uncertainty relations in the presence of dark energy: Conclusions

 At a technical level, our derivation of the DE-UP closely resembles Ng and van Dam's derivation of Eq. (\ref{MLUR-1}).
-The primary difference is that, whilst they assumed the gravitational uncertainty of a fundamental particle is given by its Schwarzschild radius, we assume it is, instead, given by the irremovable quantum uncertainty inherent in a `measurement' of the particle's horizon distance, $r_{\rm H}(\tau)$, where $\tau$ is the cosmic time.
+The primary difference is that, whilst they assumed the gravitational uncertainty of a fundamental particle is given by its Schwarzschild radius, we assume it is, instead, given by the irremovable quantum uncertainty inherent in a `measurement' of the particle's horizon distance, $\sim {\cal H}(\tau)/c$, where $\tau$ is the cosmic time.
 The physical basis for this assumption is straightforward.
-Since, {\it classically}, the distance between the particle and its horizon is exact, any quantum uncertainty inherent in the measurement of $r_{\rm H}(\tau)$ is equivalent to an irremovable uncertainty in the position of the particle itself.
+Since, {\it classically}, the distance between the particle and its horizon is exact, any quantum uncertainty inherent in the measurement of ${\cal H}(\tau)/c$ is equivalent to an irremovable uncertainty in the position of the particle itself.

-Hence, in order to estimate the uncertainty in a measurement of $r_{\rm H}(\tau)$, including the effects of the particle's gravitational field, we assumed a simple relationship between the classical perturbation of the space-time line element, induced by the presence of the particle ($\Delta s_{\rm pert}$), and the quantum mechanical spread in a superposition of background geometries ($\Delta s$), i.e. $\Delta s_{\rm pert} \simeq \Delta s$, Eq. (\ref{ds_assumption}).
-(See also Fig. 3.)
+Hence, in order to estimate the uncertainty in a measurement of the horizon distance, induced by the effects of the particle's gravitational field, we assumed a simple relationship between the classical perturbation of the space-time line element, induced by the presence of the particle ($\Delta s_{\rm pert}$), and the quantum mechanical spread in the superposition of background geometries ($\Delta s$), i.e. $\Delta s_{\rm pert} \simeq \Delta s$ (\ref{ds_assumption}).
+(See Fig. 3.)
 This, in turn, allowed us to demonstrate the equivalence of K{\' a}rolyh{\' a}zy's procedure for `resolving' space-time intervals, using quantum mechanical particles as `probes', and the interaction of a particle with its outermost horizon.

-Whilst, clearly, this assumption cannot remain valid for macroscopic objects, and {\it must} break down at some critical mass and/or length-scale, it leads to a number of interesting and physically viable predictions based on the DE-UP (\ref{DE-UP-1})-(\ref{DE-UP-3}).
-We note that the scale(s) at which this assumption becomes invalid may be naturally related to K{\' a}rolyh{\' a}zy's concept of a coherence cell \cite{Karolyhazy:1966zz,KFL}, though a detailed investigation of the this possibility lies beyond the scope of the present paper.
+Whilst, clearly, this assumption cannot remain valid for macroscopic objects, and must break down at some critical mass- / length-scale, it leads to a number of interesting and physically viable predictions based on the DE-UP (\ref{DE-UP-1})-(\ref{DE-UP-3}).
+We note that the scale at which this assumption becomes invalid may be naturally related to K{\' a}rolyh{\' a}zy's concept of a coherence cell \cite{Karolyhazy:1966zz,KFL}, though a detailed investigation of the this possibility lies beyond the scope of this work.